Observing cities as a complex system: Urban scaling

 { Before trying to understand why we observe urban scaling, it is relevant to highlight that for many scaling properties, it remains unclear whether the coefficients observed in one country can be exported to other parts of the world or whether some of the results depend on how cities are defined or what is being measured \cite{arcaute2015constructing, louf2014scaling}. }

-{ Although some aspects related to urban scaling are still unclear, some explanations of why we could observe them are interesting.
+{ Although some aspects of urban scaling remain unclear, some explanations for why we observe them are interesting.
 Some of the urban scaling properties are usually attributed to economies of scale, based on a utility maximising mechanism for some economic agents living in those cities \cite{Pumain00, pumain2004scaling, GrowthBettencourt}.
-Also, by drawing some similarities between the body mass and the metabolic rate of biological systems to cities and their population, some scaling related to urban infrastructure has been delineated \cite{GrowthBettencourt}.
+Also, by drawing some similarities between the body mass and the metabolic rate of biological systems and cities and their population, some scaling related to urban infrastructure has been delineated \cite{GrowthBettencourt}.
 Some explanations of why we observe some scaling have been related to the resources needed to introduce a new member into the city \cite{GrowthBettencourt}, the number of interactions between different people \cite{bettencourt2013origins}, transportation costs, economies of scale \cite{bettencourt2020interpretation}, the selective migration of highly productive people \cite{keuschnigg2019urban}, the distribution of GDP \cite{ribeiro2021association}, among many other theories \cite{RIBEIRO20231}.
 However, it remains unclear why we observe some of the scaling properties among cities, whether they are universal and persistent, or whether they are mostly observed in urban areas in the USA. }

 { Urban scaling and its implications are quite relevant, particularly for some of the scaling coefficients related to social life.
 For example, it has frequently been argued that large cities suffer more crime than small cities \cite{SacerdoteCrimeCities, CrimeAndUrbanFlight, GrowthBettencourt}.
 For instance, larger Brazilian cities report more homicides per 100,000 inhabitants than smaller ones, with similar trends observed for homicides in Colombia, burglaries in Denmark, and property crime in the USA \cite{alves2013scaling, gomez2012statistics, oliveira2021more, chang2019larger}.
 Yet, even if we accept that crime scales superlinearly with city size, would that ``condemn'' large cities to always be insecure?
 Can we not construct safe metropolitan areas and big cities?
 Indeed, opposite indicators have also been observed, where larger cities are less violent, such as murders and homicides in India and burglary in South Africa \cite{sahasranaman2019urban, oliveira2021more}.
 Thus, urban scaling is an interesting angle from which to observe huge disparities in city size, but results need to be taken with caution and with an understanding of its possible implications. }